money management

 You can manage your whole payment yourself if you show your youth coach that you can do this responsibly.
 You should talk to them about how you can prove this.

-Once you've proven you're capable of managing your money yourself, your payment will go straight into your bank account and you will be responsible for paying all of your own costs.
+Once you've proven you're capable of managing your money yourself, your payment will go straight into your bank account and you will be responsible for paying your own costs.

 where can you use your payment card?